Follow these 5 Guidelines to Conduct Successful Virtual Depositions

 Just make sure you have the link available to rejoin a Zoom meeting if you inadvertently get cut off or interrupted.

-Join Our Live Webcast on Virtual Depositions
+Watch Our Webcast on Virtual Depositions